davidlares/wifi-jammer/README.md

 This script represents an easy way to generate a Wifi Network Jammer with Python and other 3rd party tools.
 This performs a network selection and then sends packets with certain characteristics (check the `RadioTop` layer on 802.11 norms) and with `DeAuth` instructions against your router in order block internet connection to the whole network.

+A good resource for understanding more about the `RadioTop` packet can be found [here](http://wifinigel.blogspot.com/2013/11/what-are-radiotap-headers.html):

 ## Setup

 The network interface should be in `Monitor mode`.
 You will need to first, shutdown down for Wifi interface `iwconfig <iface> down`,  then change the configuration like ` iwconfig <iface> mode monitor`